spacemeshos/product/roadmap.md

 > Note that spacemesh is under active dynamic development and milestones dates and features may change.

 ## Overview
 Our short-term high-level product plan is to build [Spacemesh 0.1](spacemesh01.md), release an open public testnet, follow-up with two major open testnet releases `Spacemesh 0.2` and `Spacemesh 0.3`.
-We are aiming to have a mainnet release candidate we call `Spacemesh 0.3.5` in 2020 and launch a mainnet genesis based on the quality of the release candidate.
+We are aiming to have a mainnet release candidate we call `Spacemesh 0.3.5` in 2020 and launch a mainnet genesis based on the quality of the release candidate in 2021.

 Our long-term high-level product plan is to implement, test and roll-out additional capabilities and features to the platform in subsequent incremental releases until the full platform is released as `Spacemesh 1.0` with support to all the main use cases outlined here.